buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcExternalReferenceResource/Types/IfcDocumentSelect.md

 # IfcDocumentSelect

-The _IfcDocumentSelect_ enables selection of whether document information is to be contained within an IFC model or is to be referenced from an external source.
+The _IfcDocumentSelect_ enables selection of whether document information is to be contained within an IFC model or is to be referenced from an external source.<!-- end of definition -->

 > HISTORY New select type in IFC2x